mejk/SciComp/_sources/class/week01/week01_summary.md

   Most of the examples are with Homebrew.
   - For windows users: Windows subsystem for Linux WSL/ WSL2, virtual machine for Linux or dual boot Windows-Linux.
 We will discuss these options.
-  - Linux users: Nothing to do at this step.
+  - Linux users: Nothing to do at this step, just check that the system is up-to-date and read the instructions/material

 **For everyone to install:**